petbattle/ubiquitous-journey/README.md

 An end to end tutorial for using Ubiquitous Journey in your own project with Tekton pipelines.

-This example uses the Java Quarkus pet battle applications as an example.
+This example uses the Java Quarkus Pet Battle applications as an example.

 We scaffold from scratch the pieces required to run a CI/CD pipeline including build, deploy, code quality checking.